leanprover/lean4/doc/dev/index.md

 pipeline](bootstrap.md) so you understand how this works.

-The dev team uses `elan` to manage which `lean` toolchain to use locally and `elan` can be used to setup the version of lean you are manually building.
+The dev team uses `elan` to manage which `lean` toolchain to use locally and `elan` can be used to setup the version of Lean you are manually building.
 This means you generally do not use `make install`.
 You use `elan` instead.
 See below.

 ## Development Setup

-After building a stage, you can invoke `make -C stageN test` (or, even better, `make -C stageN test ARGS=-jN` to make `ctest` parallel) to run the Lean test suite. `make test` without `-C` defaults to stage1.
-While the Lean tests will automatically use that stage's corresponding Lean executables, for running tests or compiling Lean programs manually, you need to put them into your `PATH` yourself.
-A simple option for doing that is to use [`elan`](https://github.com/leanprover/elan), see the next section.

 You can use any of the [supported editors](../setup.md) for editing the Lean source code.
 If you set up `elan` as below, opening `src/` as